PATIENT RIGHTS AND RESPONSIBILITIES

 13. Reasonable continuity of care and knowing in advance the time and location of appointments and the identity of the person(s) providing the care.

 14. Be informed by the physician, or delegate of the physician, of continuing health care requirements and options following discharge from the facility.
-You have the right to be involved in developing and implementing your discharge plan.
-Upon your request, a friend or family member may also be provided with this information.

 15. Be informed of which Synergy Orthopedics rules and policies apply to your conduct while you are a patient.